anshm42/neuralnet/README.md

 # neuralnet

-Neural network created from scratch using c++
+Neural network created from scratch using C++.